baselalderi/server-scripts/README.md

 ### Google Drive Backup:

-I'll start off with a short bash script I made to back up some things onto Google Drive.
+I'll start off with a short bash script I wrote to back up some things from my development server onto Google Drive.
 To do so, I'm using the excellent [Google Drive CLI Client (GDrive)][1].

 To get GDrive installed, locate the binary specific to your system then download it.
 For me (using 64-bit Ubuntu), the command was: